djmcgre/IlliniTriathlonChallenge/README.md

 # Illini Triathlon Challenge

-Read xlsx workbook and rank all athletes based on completion
+Download the IlliniTriathlonChallenge.xlsx workbook and save in the working directory.
+This script will read the workbook and rank all athletes based on remaining estimated workout time.

 Total goal distances
 2.4 mi swim (reported as 4200 yrd)